malisasmaz/ostromui/README.md

 ```

 # TechStack
-I use React, React Hooks, and Axios to create UI.
+I use React, React Hooks, React Router and Axios for UI and http requests.
+I used jest and react-testing-library

-1. I use Axios for make HTTP request from my API(ostromapi)
+1. I use Axios to make HTTP request to the API(ostromapi)